Omar-Mohamed-IT/Connect-Four/README.md

 - Two-player mode.
 - Visual representation of player moves using images for chips.
 - Column-based selection for chip insertion.
-- Game checks for winning conditions (4 in a row) and declares the winner.
+- The game checks for winning conditions (4 in a row) and declares the winner.
 - The board automatically resets with the "Reset" button.

 ## How to Play